Tscubii/win11-intel-mac/README.md

 Then we boot from the USB and install Windows 11.

-1. Restart the Mac, hold Option, and select EFI Boot (if there's two, select the rightmost one)
+1. Restart the Mac, hold Option, and select EFI Boot
+    * If there's two, select the rightmost one
 2. Proceed with the installation